DigitalGeographyLab/Helsinki-Travel-Time-Matrices/README.md

 ### 1. Add input data sets and edit configuration file

-Use `rsync` or any `scp` implementation (on Windows, e.g., WinSCP) to upload the following input files to the `~/Helsinki-Travel-Time-Matrices/data/` directory:
+Use `rsync` or any `scp` implementation (on Windows, e.g., WinSCP or FileZilla) to upload the following input files to the `~/Helsinki-Travel-Time-Matrices/data/` directory:

 - a full history dump of OpenStreetMap covering the study area (usually, `finland-internal.osh.pbf` from